TerribleDev/HardHat/Readme.md

 <img src="Hat.png" width="350px"/>

-HardHat is a set of .net core middleware that adds various headers to help protect your site from vulnerablities.
+HardHat is a set of .net core middleware that adds various headers to help protect your site from vulnerabilities.
 Inspired by [helmetJS](https://helmetjs.github.io).
 Currently in beta, Content Security Policy, Unit tests, documentation due before 1.0.0.
-Netherless this should work fine.
+Even still, this should work fine.

 In short this allows: